What Should I Do If Someone Sues Me After a Car Accident in Florida?

 What If the Other Driver Sued Me?

-There are a few questions to keep in mind if you’ve recently gotten into an accident, and there are factors that you should take into account when wondering if the other driver can sue you.
+There are a few questions to keep in mind if you’ve recently gotten into an accident, like can someone sue you for a car accident in Florida, and there are factors that you should take into account when wondering if the other driver can sue you.

 Do you have car insurance?
 If you don’t have insurance and you caused the accident, then there is a real chance that the other driver could come after you personally.